Ldalvik/Thingworx-WebServer-Requests/README.md

 # Thingworx-WebServer-Requests
-Wrapper for requests to android webserver
+Wrapper for requests to android webserver for Thingworx

 # Create new Text object